ronnyml/snowplow-wiki/setup-guide/2a-setup-a-tracker/ios-tracker/iOS-Tracker-Setup.md

 <a name="open-idfa-setup" />
 #### 3.3.1 Add the OpenIDFA dependency

-The tracker is dependent on [OpenIDFA] [openidfa], which has been intentionally excluded  from the Static Library.
+If you are embedding this app in an iOS app, then you will need to add [OpenIDFA] [openidfa], which has been intentionally excluded from the Static Library.

+**Do not add OpenIDFA for a OS-X app.**

 As before, git clone the dependency and copy the source into your XCode project's folder: